michal-brylinski/efindsite/README.md

 # eFindSite
-eFindSite is a tool that predicts binding pockets, residues and ligands from a given protein structure and threading data.
+eFindSite is a tool that predicts binding pockets, residues and ligands from a given protein structure by threading methods.

 This README file is written by Snigdha Thumma.